 South Carolina Legislature

-- H.3909, known as the Dylan Paul Mitchell Bicycle and Pedestrian Safety Act, passed through the SC House of Representatives on May 27, 2015.
-We’re seeking final passage through the SC Senate in 2016.
-This bill is a PCC led effort, supported by a large group of state and local organizations.
+- H.3909, known as the Dylan Paul Mitchell Bicycle and Pedestrian Safety Act, passed through the SC House and Senate in 2016, but died in a rare parliamentary maneuver by a Greenville county legislator.
+This bill evolved, now referred by H.3615, and is currently in the middle of a 2 year legislative session.
+The bill is a PCC led effort, supported by a large group of state and local organizations.
 In 2014, we assisted the statewide effort to convince Rep. Nanney to drop the “bike liability bill“.
 A second bill that year was proposed (and also dropped) also in the state house, which would have required every municipality in our state to allow bicycles on sidewalks.
-This issue is highly context-sensitive and is therefore meant to be an ordinance defined by local planning priorities.
+That issue is highly context-sensitive and is therefore meant to be an ordinance defined by local planning priorities.

 SC Department of Public Safety

 - Every 5 years South Carolina develops a Strategic Highway Safety Plan.
 The PCC serves as a resource to this effort and is a member of the statewide committee that develops the Plan.
 The committee collaborates and develops the most up-to-date strategies to mitigate known safety problems on South Carolina state owned roadways, including our urban streets, rural roads and state highways.
-Some strategies include guardrails to mitigate run-off-the-road crashes, sidewalks for pedestrian crashes, bike lanes for bike-related crashes, and a host of other strategies aimed at reducing crashes, injuries and fatalities of all road users, including bicyclists.
-In 2014, PCC staff participated in developing recommendations, based on broad collaboration, to the bike-related crash mitigation measures.
+Defined strategies are eventually used to form state funding decisions, such as guardrails to mitigate run-off-the-road crashes, sidewalks for pedestrian crashes, bike lanes for bike-related crashes, and a host of other strategies aimed at reducing crashes, injuries and fatalities of all road users.
+In 2014, PCC staff participated in developing recommendations, based on broad collaboration, to the bike and pedestrian-related crash mitigation measures.